Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Preliminaries: a short review

 \subsection{From pre-Lie algebras to braces}

-We report in this subsection the recent findings on the relations between pre-Lie algebras and braces \cite{Rump, Smok1}, and in particular the passage from pre-Lie algebras to braces.
-Before we discuss this passage we recall the definition of a brace \cite{Rump1, Jesp} and we note that braces were essentially introduced in order to derive set-theoretic solutions of the Yang-Baxter equation \cite{Rump1}.
-The already known relationships between braces, the Yang-Baxter equation and quantum integrability \cite{DoiSmo1, DoiSmo2}, as well as the passage described below are expected to lead to even deeper associations and the study of possibly novel algebraic structures.
+We report in this section the recent findings on the relations between pre-Lie algebras and braces~\cite{Rump, Smok1, Smok2}, and in particular the passage from pre-Lie algebras to finite braces.
+Before we discuss this passage we recall the definition of a brace~\cite{Jesp, Rump1} and we note that braces were essentially introduced in order to derive set-theoretic solutions of the Yang--Baxter equation~\cite{Rump1}.
+The already known relationships between braces, the Yang--Baxter equation and quantum integrability~\cite{DoiSmo2, DoiSmo1}, as well as the passage described below are expected to lead to even deeper associations and the study of possibly novel algebraic structures.

-\begin{defn} A {\it left brace} is a set $B$ together with two group operations $+,\circ :B\times B\to B$, the first is called addition and the second is called multiplication, such that $\forall a,b,c\in B$,
+\begin{defn} A {\it left brace} is a set $B$ together with two group operations $+,\circ\colon B\times B\to B$, the first is called addition and the second is called multiplication such that $\forall a,b,c\in B$

 \end{defn}